 7 savvy ways to use your tax refund on a car

-You’re doing the hard work and preparing to file your taxes.
-Now it’s time to turn your refund into reFUN – on the road.
+It’s that time of the year.
+Like millions of other Americans, you’re doing the hard work and preparing to file your taxes.
+Once your taxes are submitted comes the exciting part, turning your refund into reFUN – on the road.

-The average refund last year was sizeable – about $3,200 according to the IRS.
-Whether your tax refund is or more or less than you hoped, there are smart ways to put the money to good use when it comes to your car and finances.
+The average tax refund last year was sizeable – around $3,000 according to the IRS.
+Whether your tax refund turns out to be more or less than you hoped, there are smart ways to put the money to good use when it comes to your car and auto-related finances.

 1. Increase your down payment

-A larger car down payment means you’ll need to finance less, and you could end up with smaller monthly payments.
+Is getting into a new vehicle part of your 2024 plans?
+Consider a larger down payment, which typically means you’ll need to finance less and could end up with smaller monthly payments.

 For example, consider a down payment of $3,000 on a $40,000 vehicle.
-If you finance for 60 months at 10 percent interest, your monthly payment would be about $786.
-But if you double your down payment to $6,000, your payment shrinks to just over $722 a month.
-That’s a savings of $64 a month and more than $768 a year!
+Using our handy monthly payment finance calculator, if you finance for 60 months at 10% interest, your monthly payment would be about $786.
+But if you are able to double your down payment to $6,000, your monthly payment drops to just over $722 a month.
+That’s a savings of $64 a month and more than $768 a year!**

 2. Pay ahead on your current account

 You could even make additional payments.
-Although you will still be paying interest on those payments, you can pay off your loan quicker.
-Santander Consumer customers can set up Auto Pay so deductions are automatically made by the payment due date.
+Although you will still be paying any accrued interest, you can pay off your loan quicker with these additional payments.
+For convenience, Santander Consumer USA customers can set up Auto Pay so deductions are automatically made by the payment due date.

 3. Get your account back on track

-If you’ve struggled to keep your account paid in full every month, you could use your tax refund to get your account current.
-Popular payment options include Auto Pay, online and by phone or mail.
-(Fees apply to payments made using a debit card.)
+If you’ve struggled to keep your account paid in full every month, your tax refund could help get you back on track.
+Popular payment options include the above-mentioned Auto Pay, online and by phone or mail.
+(Fees apply to payments made using a debit card or with a live agent.)

 4. Upgrade your insurance coverage

-Auto insurance is one of the expensive but necessary aspects to car ownership.
+Auto insurance is one of the expensive, but necessary aspects to car ownership.
 Rates can vary depending on a number of factors including location, driving record and vehicle type.
+Taking a look at your insurance coverage this time of year can help you decide ways to save and allocate funds from your tax refund toward insurance cost for the year.

 5. Fix or upgrade your car

-With inventory rebounding, trading in or buying a vehicle may not make sense for you.
-Instead, maybe it’s a good time to get the brake job you’ve been putting off or invest in some new tires.
-If you’re all caught up on maintenance items, consider splurging on that new entertainment system you’ve been dreaming of.
+With dealership inventory filling up, trading in or buying a vehicle right now may not make sense for you.
+Instead, maybe the time is right to get the brake job you’ve been putting off or invest in a new set of tires.

 7. Invest in yourself